Krillian111/upgraded-palm-tree/README.md

 - exception handling
 - GET /services
   - pagination (go into detail about design choice)
-  - sorting (lexicographical by name, elaborate on other options)
 - GET /services/{service_id}
   - return full data model of service
   - expand option for version